Felix-only/-Real-Time-Trailing-Stops-Strategy-Using-Regression/README.md

       ***Example of cleaned EUR-USD quotes (updated every 6 min):***
       <img src="./images/agg_table_image.png" width =600>
 2. Trained each currency pair, and stored the optimized regression models.
-(The models performance wasn't optimum due to small amount of training data.)
+(The models performance wasn't optimum due to small amount of training data (400 data after cleaning and aggregation).)
 3. Built an optimized real-time trailing-stop-strategy, and used our model predictions to make real-time investment decisions.
 We used go long and go short strategys, and we will make hourly investment decisions base on our model predictions, modeling errors, and actual returns.

       ***Example of EUR-USD models prediction table (updated every 6 min):***